UPS Pilots Take On FAA

 Key Takeaways:

-• The Independent Pilots Association (IPA) is challenging the FAA's decision to exclude cargo operators from new pilot fatigue and rest rules.
+• The Independent Pilots Association (IPA) is challenging the FAA's decision to exclude cargo operators from new pilot fatigue and rest rules, deeming it "arbitrary and capricious."

-• A court has ordered the FAA to provide the record of its decision, allowing IPA to review the data used to finalize the rule.
+• A court has ordered the FAA to provide a "certified index of the record" by February 6, which will allow IPA to review the information used to make the final rule.

 See a mistake?
 Contact us.